GateNLP/wpextract/README.md

 ## Input Format

-This tool takes a scrape of the API JSON and HTML pages of the site.
+This tool takes a dump of the API JSON and (optionally) HTML pages of the site.

-### API Scrape
+### API Dump

-The scrape should be in a 'merged pages' format, i.e. the pages of the list endpoint should be iterated and each page merged together into one list.
+The dump should be in a 'merged pages' format, i.e. the pages of the list endpoint should be iterated and each page merged together into one list.
 This can be done by a tool such as [WPJSONScraper](https://github.com/freddyheppell/wp-json-scraper).

 The following files should be placed in a directory.
 Their names may be prefixed by a consistent string (e.g. to record the date).